Men, Women: A User's Manual: Production

 The film was the acting debut of businessman-turned-politician Bernard Tapie.
-A prominent public figure in France, has been the owner of Adidas and the Olympique de Marseille soccer team, a member of the European Parliament and briefly a government member.
+A prominent public figure in France, Tapie had been the owner of Adidas and the Olympique de Marseille soccer team, a member of the European Parliament and briefly a government member.
 Following his bankruptcy and inelegibility from public office, Tapie turned to artistic endeavors with Lelouch capitalizing for this film on his fame among the French public.